skatejs/template-html/readme.md

 skateTemplateHtml.unwrap(document.body);
 ```

-The properties and methods that are wrapped to give you this behaviour are:
+The properties and methods that are overridden to give you this behaviour are:

 1. `appendChild()`
 2. `childNodes`